cedowens/JenkinsHunter/README.md

 # Jenkins Hunter

-Python3 script that uses a queue and threads to concurrently sweep an IP block for the port specified and then checks for unauthenticated Jenkins instances.
+Python3 script that uses a queue and threads to concurrently sweep an IP block for unauthenticated Jenkins instances on the default port of 8080.

 This can be useful for both blue and red teams.
 From a red team perspective, unauthenticated Jenkins hosts provide quick initial access points for attackers and this script will help find these hosts quicker.
 From a blue team perspective, this script can be proactively run to identify unauthenticated Jenkins and remediate them before an attacker does.